xompage/Nyuu-obfuscated/README.md

 **Unique features:** the not so usual stuff

--   Pipe input/output from/to processes instead of files
+-   Pipe input/output from/to processes instead of files, plus the ability to pipe out a copy of read input to an external process without incurring additional disk reads

 -   Extensive upload diagnostic details available (via optional TCP/HTTP status server) to help tune settings or find problems